Riyamenon09/Eye-disease-Classification-and-Detection-using-EfficientNet-AND-Graph-Convolutional-Network/README.md

 Image resizing to 224x224
 Preprocessing of each image conditionally only if it is not already enhanced.

-🔍 EfficientNetB0 Model Architecture 🔹 ImageNet Pretrained
+🔍 Model Architecture

-To extract deep features, set include_top=False. utilized to create embeddings from previously processed photos.
+🔹 EfficientNetB0
+Pretrained on ImageNet

+include_top=False to extract deep features

+Used for generating embeddings from preprocessed images

+🔹 Graph Convolutional Network (GCN)
-EfficientNet features are transformed into nodes for the Graph Convolutional Network (GCN).
+Features from EfficientNet are converted into nodes

-Similarities in space or statistics are used to define edges.
-This graph is used by GCN to categorize illnesses.
+Edges are defined based on spatial or statistical similarities

+GCN operates on this graph to classify diseases

-This dual-model pipeline connects graph-based reasoning with image-level processing.
+This dual-model pipeline bridges image-level processing with graph-based reasoning.